ircv3/ircv3.github.io/_irc/index.md

 The [`chghost` spec]({{site.baseurl}}/specs/extensions/chghost-3.2.html)
 describes the new `CHGHOST` message which this extension uses, and how clients see these changes.

+## Client-Only Tags

+Client-only tags are message tags that are sent directly between clients with no server involvement.
+They're special in IRCv3 as they only apply to clients, and as such we detail them in their own section here.

+Here are the client-only tags the IRCv3 WG defines:

+* [The `reply` client-only tag]({{site.baseurl}}/specs/client-tags/reply.html) **[draft]** marks that a given message is intended as a reply to a specific sent message.
+* [The `react` client-only tag]({{site.baseurl}}/specs/client-tags/react.html) **[draft]** sends a reaction to a specific sent message, allowing such functionality from other chat systems.

 ## [Echo Message]({{site.baseurl}}/specs/extensions/echo-message-3.2.html)